 What makes a Pressure Point DEADLY?
 Learn the facts! #kyusho #pressurepoints #martialarts

-Coming July 1st 2019 is my new book called "Deadly Pressure Points for Self Defense."
+On July 1st 2019 I released my new eBook called "Deadly Pressure Points for Self Defense."
 This book is for anyone concerned about high escalation self defense situations.
 For more information please click the button below.

 If you click on the "Red Bell" in the bottom left corner of your browser you can get notification of any new articles I write here on this BLOG.